Upcoming Crédit Agricole dividend

 Step 1: Buy Crédit Agricole shares (ACA) one day before ex-dividend date

-Date of purchase N/A
+Date of purchase May 25, 2026

-Next ex-dividend date N/A
+Next ex-dividend date May 26, 2026

 Step 2: Sell Crédit Agricole shares (ACA) when the price recovers.

-Date of sale (estimated) N/A
+Date of sale (estimated) Oct 5, 2026

-Average price recovery N/A
+Average price recovery 132 days

-Average return on cost N/A
+Average return on cost 7.29%

 The dividend capture strategy is based on historical Crédit Agricole data.
 Past performance is no guarantee of future results.